Heterogeneous Electrocatalysis

 This qualitative principle becomes quantitative through the Brønsted-Evans-Polanyi (BEP) relations: across a family of catalysts, the activation energy \(E_a\) for a given elementary step is linearly related to the reaction energy \(\Delta E\):

 The volcano plot is the central organizing principle of electrocatalysis.
-It reduces the problem of finding a good catalyst to a one-dimensional search: find a material whose adsorption energy places it at the volcano peak.
-The optimal adsorption energy is known from theory — what remains is to find a material that achieves it.
+It reduces catalyst discovery to a one-dimensional search: find a material whose adsorption energy places it at the volcano peak.
+Theory gives the optimal value; materials discovery asks which structure achieves it.

 Scaling Relations and the Search Space